22 Things To Know Before Visiting Peyto Lake

 Is Peyto Lake Accessible?

 Peyto Lake welcomes visitors of all abilities!
 There is a dedicated parking area is available for coaches, along with accessible parking just past the main parking area on your right.
-If you plan to park you’ll need to have a disabled badge.
+If you plan to park here, you’ll need to have a blue accessibility tag.
 Alternatively, you can drop someone off closer to the more accessible pathway.

 From the accessible lot, a pathway leads to the viewpoint along a paved path, making it wheelchair-friendly.
 Additionally, recent improvements include a new toilet block featuring accessible facilities.